viktoriiashcherbachuk/Portfolio/README.md

 These projects were made during my education in the Master's program ["Data Science and Analytics"](https://science.ucalgary.ca/data-science) at the University of Calgary. <br>

 R studio project:
+- ["Multiple Regression Analysis: Prediction of Average Overall Achievement Score of schools in North Carolina"] (https://github.com/viktoriiashcherbachuk/Portfolio/blob/main/R%20studio%20projects/Overall%20Achievement%20Score%20of%20schools%20in%20North%20Carolina/Final-Project-Report-Data-603_Group3.pdf) <br>
+For this project, the database [“School Report Cards (SRC)”](https://www.dpi.nc.gov/data-reports/school-report-cards/school-report-card-resources-researchers) was taken from the North Carolina Department of Public Instruction.
+School level factors were taken into consideration in order to see how they are affecting the Overall Achievement Score of students at schools. <br> <br>
+The best interaction model has been built for the prediction.
+Data cleaning and wrangling have been conducted as well as the individual t-test, stepwise regression procedure, F-test and multiple regression assumptions have been checked. <br> <br>

 - ["Statistician analysis: Housing market in Melbourne"](https://github.com/viktoriiashcherbachuk/Portfolio/blob/main/R%20studio%20projects/Housing%20market%20in%20Melbourne%20project/Housing%20market%20in%20Melbourne.pdf) <br>
 For this project, the database [“Melbourne housing snapshot”](https://www.kaggle.com/datasets/dansbecker/melbourne-housing-snapshot?resource=download) was used, it was created by Tony Pino and posted in Kaggle for public use and research.
 The data was collected between January 28, 2016, and September 23, 2017. <br> <br>
 *Topics to inverstigate:*